microsoft/webvalidate/docs/ValidationTestFiles.md

 # Validation Test Files

-> Validations are often nested to test JSON objects / trees
+> Validations are often nested to test JSON objects / arrays / trees
 >
 > We use a test file generator to build complex validations